Accessible Instructional Video

 To respond to federal requirements for accessibility as related to video captioning and audio transcriptions, particularly in light of recent legal cases, Texas Tech University is working to establish the following guidelines to address these requirements.
 Any materials used in any TTU course for any purpose are required to be presented in a fully accessible format.
 Simply put, if a video is used for instruction in a course, it needs to be captioned.
 If audio is used, transcription must be included, regardless of whether or not a student has requested it.
 There are no exemptions to this federal requirement.

-TTU Worldwide eLearning (elearning.ttu.edu) manages the university's captioning resources.
+TTU eLearning and Academic Partnerships (elearning.ttu.edu) manages the university's captioning resources.
 TTU Worldwide eLearning staff are available to assist faculty with captioning needs.
 Given the cost of captioning videos, instructors are encouraged to follow best practices for thoughtful inclusion when using video in the classroom.

 A few considerations are as follows: